bstachmann/git-workshop/sections/merges/index.en.md

 ---

-### Merge und Diff
+### Merge and Diff

-Die "Stimmgabel"
+The "Tuning Fork"

     git diff HEAD^1
     git diff HEAD^2

-Welches Diff ich sehe, hängt davon ab, von wo ich schaue.
+Which diff I see depends on where I look.

 ### Merge - Fast Forward

-Wenn sich auf einer Seite des Merges nichts getan hat, macht Git idR. ein *fast-forward*:
+If nothing has changed on one side of the merge, Git usually performs a *fast-forward*:

 ---